2020 Super Taikyu Series

 The 2020 Pirelli Super Taikyu Series was the twenty-ninth season of the Super Taikyu Series endurance racing championship.
 It began with the Fuji Super TEC 24 Hours at Fuji Speedway, which was postponed to 5-6 September due to the effects of the COVID-19 pandemic.
 It ended on 13 December at Autopolis, after five out of six scheduled rounds.

 Mercedes-AMG Team Hirix Racing won the championship in the series' GT3 category, known as ST-X, with a Mercedes-AMG GT3 Evo.
 It was the team's first and only season in Super Taikyu.

-This was the third and final year of Pirelli's contract as the series' official tyre supplier, to be replaced by Hankook Tire beginning in 2021.
+This was the third and final year of Pirelli's contract as the series' official tyre supplier, to be replaced by Hankook beginning in 2021.

 Calendar

 The Super Taikyu Series announced its initial six-race calendar on 27 November 2019.
 There were no significant changes from the 2019 schedule, which again featured one round at each of Japan's six major racing circuits.

 Mobilityland Corporation, the owner of Suzuka Circuit, announced on 2 March that the opening round, originally scheduled for 21-22 March, had been postponed due to the outbreak of the novel coronavirus.
 A new calendar was published on 10 June, confirming that the start of the season would be delayed to September.
 Only the round at Okayama International Circuit, originally intended to host the season finale, would retain its initial date of 31 October-1 November.